-Bellow Fellows is a male voice community choir that meets regularly in central London.
+Bellow Fellows is London's male voice community choir and meets regularly in central London.
 There are no auditions and everything is taught by ear.

 We sing a variety of music, from well known pop to shanties, work songs & everything in-between.

-Many of the choir are new to group singing whilst some are regular choir go-ers.
+Many of the choir are new to group singing whilst some have sung before.
 Read what some of our regulars think about singing in Bellow Fellows.

 Fill out this form to receive information about getting involved and having a FREE taster session.